machinetranslate/machinetranslate.org/about.md

 ## Foundation
 **Machine Translate GmbH** was founded in 2021.

-> “To provide open resources about machine translation technology, products and business”
+> “To provide open information about machine translation technology, products and business”

 The society is registered in Zug, Switzerland and is run as a non-profit.